Jonathan Mogbo: College career

 Mogbo had no Division I scholarship offers in high school and began his college basketball career at Independence Community College.
 He transferred to Northeastern Oklahoma A&M College before the start of his sophomore season.
 Mogbo averaged 14.3 points, 10.3 rebounds, and 1.4 blocks per game with the Golden Norsemen.

 Mogbo transferred to Missouri State for his junior season.
 He was the Bears' starting power forward and averaged eight points, seven rebounds, 1.4 assists, 1.3 steals and 1.1 blocks per game.
 After the season, Mogbo entered NCAA transfer portal.

 Mogbo ultimately transferred to San Francisco.
 He was named the West Coast Conference (WCC) Newcomer of the Year and first-team All-WCC after averaging 14.2 points and a conference-high 10.1 rebounds per game.
 After the season, Mogbo declared for the 2024 NBA draft and re-entered the NCAA transfer portal.
 He opted to remain in the draft and forgo his remaining season of college eligibility.

 Professional career

-Toronto Raptors / Raptors 905 (2024–present)
+Toronto Raptors (2024–2026)

 On June 27, 2024, Mogbo was selected with the 31st overall pick by the Toronto Raptors in the 2024 NBA draft and on July 4, he signed with them.
-Throughout his rookie season, he was assigned several times to Raptors 905.
+During his rookie season, he was assigned several times to Raptors 905.
 On April 9, 2025, Mogbo recorded his first career triple-double with 17 points, 11 assists, and 10 rebounds in a 126–96 win over the Charlotte Hornets.
+He made 63 appearances (including 18 starts) for the Raptors during his rookie campaign, averaging 6.2 points, 4.9 rebounds, and 2.3 assists.

+Mogbo made 40 appearances for the Raptors during the 2025–26 NBA season, recording averages of 1.5 points, 1.7 rebounds, and 0.6 assists.

+Sacramento / Stockton Kings (2026–present)

+On July 3, 2026, Mogbo signed a two-way contract with the Sacramento Kings.